-Notes: Security guards make rounds during overnight study periods, and you will be required to show them your Student ID Card.
+Notes: Security guards make rounds during the overnight study periods, and you will be required to show them your Student ID Card.
 If you do not have your Student ID Card at that time due to the fact that you are borrowing keys, you should notify the security guard of this.

-- Always stop by the North Gate Security Office if entering the campus after 22:30. - Notify and get approval from family members or guardians for participation in overnight study. - In case of emergency during overnight study, contact the North Gate Security Office (0466-47-5111 or ext.
-52190, 52191). - The university may suspend or prohibit overnight study without advance notice.
+- Always stop by the North Gate Security Office if entering the campus after 22:30. - Notify and get approval from family members or guardians for participation in the overnight study. - Refrain from the overnight study if you are feeling unwell. - In case of an emergency during the overnight study, contact the North Gate Security Office (0466-47-5111 or ext.
+52190, 52191). - The university may suspend or prohibit the overnight study without advance notice.